William Kunnecke

-William Kunnecke (1850 – after 1919), known as the Human Monster, was a German-American murderer and suspected serial killer, convicted of murdering farmhand Andrew Demler in South Dakota and suspected of two previous killings in Idaho.
+William Kunnecke (1850 – disappeared September 3, 1919), known as the Human Monster, was a German-American murderer and suspected serial killer, convicted of murdering farmhand Andrew Demler in South Dakota and suspected of two previous killings in Idaho.
 He was found guilty of Demler's murder and sentenced to life imprisonment at the South Dakota State Penitentiary, from where he escaped in 1919, never to be seen again.

 Move to America

 William Kunnecke emigrated to the United States from Germany in 1884.
 He first settled in Mountain Home, Idaho, where he ran a shoe shop.
 He married Regina Kopp through a marriage bureau in 1896.
 He bought a herd of sheep, tending to them near Rocky Bar, while his wife worked at the farm.
 Eventually, the herd grew at a mysteriously rapid rate and the couple had to hire farmhands, several of whom later disappeared under suspicious circumstances.

 Murders

 Koeninger

 In 1895, Regina's nephew, known only by his surname Koeninger, arrived from Germany.
 William quickly employed him as a farmhand.
 Koeninger remained there for a year and a half, but then suddenly disappeared in the area of Trinity Mountain's lakes.
 Kunnecke then began searching for another herder in Rocky Bar, explaining that his previous one had returned to Germany.
 This claim was investigated by the German consulate in Portland, Oregon, which discovered that Koeninger's parents hadn't heard from him for a while.
 They also informed the consulate that Kunnecke had owed their son $800, for which he had given a note for the promised amount.

 The German consulate demanded that he pay the required sum, but William claimed that he had already done so.
 In turn, he asked that arrangements be made for an indemnity bond, as a guarantee that his money can be refunded.
 Since a bond could not be taken out at the time, it was delivered at a later date to Mountain Home.

 People were wondering about his reason to leave suddenly, and since the suspicion that Kunnecke had killed Koeninger was so strong, county commissioners offered a $1,000 reward for any information about his whereabouts.
 Kunnecke was last seen riding a saddle horse, claiming to be en route to Rocky Bar.
 It's believed that he instead went to Trinity Mountain, to get rid of any evidence there.
 A burned-down shack belonging to Kunnecke was later discovered in the mountains, and people suspected that Koeninger's body was discarded and subsequently burned to ashes in a deliberately-started fire, so nobody could find him.